MASTER OF DISGUISE

 Zartan's skin was made of thermal sensitive material that would change color in sunlight and heat.
 When Zartan's chest and arms were placed in direct sunlight, they turned blue.
 After removing him from sunlight, the color faded and returned back to its normal skintone.
 This same kind of material was used with Zandar (1986) and Zarana (1986).

-An unusual side effect of the color changing torso is that Zartan's torso is molded into one piece instead of two halves.
-Ordinarily, the two halves of a G.I.Joe figure's torso is held together by a screw in the figure's back.
-However, the two halves of Zartan's torso are molded together.
+An unusual side effect of the color changing gimmick is that Zartan's torso is welded shut.
+Ordinarily, the two halves of a G.I.Joe figure's torso are held together by a screw in the figure's back.
+However, the two halves of Zartan's torso are sonic welded together.
 Removing the screw has no effect on the figure.

 Note that the figure's head only turns left and right - it does not allow the head to look up and down.
 The heads only turned left and right until the the swivel ball head that was introduced in 1985 (Series Four).

-In Japan, Zartan was released individually carded.
-It was the only time he was available packaged without the Chameleon sled.
+In 1986 in Japan, Zartan was released individually carded.
+For several years, it was the only country in which he was packaged without the Chameleon sled.

 Versions of Zartan